davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 > Reasoned choice does not require full information @lupia1998 p2

 The challenge for supporters of CJT is obvious.
-CJT is a double edged sword for democracy - just as large numbers of marginally competent voters makes a majority choice almost certainly correct, large numbers of marginally incompentent voters makes the same choice almost certainly incorrect.
-Satisfying the voter competence conditition is essential not only for justifying democracy on epistemic grounds, but also for preventing CJT from undermining justifications of democracy.
-Proponents of CJT must be justified in claiming that voters are, on average, competent.
+The symmetry of the Jury Theorem is a double edged sword for democracy - just as large numbers of marginally competent voters makes a majority choice almost certainly correct, large numbers of marginally incompentent voters makes the same choice almost certainly incorrect.
+Satisfying the voter competence conditition is essential not only for justifying democracy on epistemic grounds, but also for preventing CJT from undermining other classes of justifications of democracy.
+Proponents of CJT must therefore be justified in claiming that voters are, on average, competent but demonstrating this turns out to be excedingly problematic.

-Yet demonstrating that the competence condition is satisfied does little to help.
-To do so requires some independent methods of determining either the competence of voters or the correct answer to the question under consideration. ....
+Demonstrating voter competence, or that any condition of reality for that matter, has been obtained analytically seems impossible.
+Instead, voter competence must be demonstrated emprically by either knowing that voters are competent _a priori_ and therefore the majority choice is correct; or by knowing the correct choice _a priori_ and infering voter competence from the majority choice.

-If we have prior knowledge of voter competence, then universal franchise is not only unnecessary but a gross waste of resources (Brennan makes a similar point) if epistemic accuracy is our goal.
-Elections and referenda incur significant social costs.
-The proposes marriage equality peblecite is estimates to cost over $500 million while the 2012 presidential elections cost more that $2.1 billion.
-A vote by a handful of experts whose competency is known performs (epistemically) just as well as a vote of tens of thousands marginally competent citizens but at a fraction of the cost.
+If we have prior knowledge of voter competence however, then universal franchise is not only unnecessary but a gross waste of resources if epistemic accuracy is our goal.
+Elections and referenda increadably expensive.
+The proposes marriage equality peblecite is estimates to cost over $500 million (cite) while the 2012 presidential elections cost more that $2.1 billion (cite).
+A vote by a groups of experts whose competency is known is, epistemically at least, just as good as a vote of thousands marginally competent citizens but realisable at a just a fraction of the cost.[^brennan]

+[^brennan]: Jason Brennan makes a similar argument in ....

 Alternatively, if we have prior knowledge of the correct choice, then CJT offers no additional epistemic value.
-Why vote on a question whose answer is already known?
-The questions that need to be put to a vote, the questions about which CJT promises so much about, are the ones to which the answer is contested in the first place.
-Being able to conclusively demonstrate that the voter competence condition is satisfied voids any epistemic value that CJT offers.
+Why vote on a question whose answer is already known if the purpose of democracy is to determine the truth?
+The questions that need to be put to a vote in a democracy, the questions about which CJT promises so much about, are the ones to which the answer is contested in the first place.

---> see deitchric

-Instead, the voter competence condition must simply be presumed.
-But on what grounds?

-Firstly, the condition sets a very low standard to be acheived.
-Can you reason better than a coin toss?
+@dietrich2008 (p60) raises a related concern about the role of misleading evidence.
+Knowing whether or not the voter competence condition holds for a specific problem might in fact be even harder than knowing the correct answer in the first place.
+To do so requires knowing if the question involves misleading evidence and this cannont be known without knowing the correct answer to the question.
+Thus, it seems that being able to conclusively demonstrate that the voter competence condition is satisfied is either exceedingly diffuclt or undermines the epistemic value that CJT offers democracy in the first place.

-Instead, we might use a version of the principle of charity - "we ought (unless we have some special story to tell about how this case is unusual) ordinarily suppose that our fellow citizens are more likely to be right than wrong, and therefore that the winning outcome is quite probably the correct one." @goodin2004 p136
+All we are left with then, is the presumption of voter competence - a democratic version of the Principle of Charity.
+As @goodin2004 (p136) notes "we ought (unless we have some special story to tell about how this case is unusual) ordinarily suppose that our fellow citizens are more likely to be right than wrong, and therefore that the winning outcome is quite probably the correct one."
+But on what grounds might this princple be justified?

+One significant reason is that the standard for the voter competence condition is exceedingly low.
+CJT simply requires that voters are, on average, marginally better at selecting the correct choice from a range of alternatives than the prior odds of those alternatives.
+If the choice is dichotomous, then voter need only be on average, better than flipping a coin.
+Say what you will about voter ignorance and apathy, but ....

+This might be considered wistful thinking by some but for democrats there is no alternative - the symmetric nature of the Jury Theorem means that an electorate of incompentent voters undermines the normative claims of all democratic theories.

 ---

 Let's assume for the time being that we are justified in using the principle of charity to presume that the voter competence condition is satisfied - that the average voter is at least marginally better than tossing a coin at selecting the best answer to a dichtomous question.
-If so, then what follows from this?
+If so, what follows from this?

 Much of democratic theory's scope of analysis is the polity - a single body politic whose political boundaries also form the boundaries of analysis.
-In this sense, democratic theory is internally focused or inward looking.
-Now this is not to say that democratic theory doesn't consider trans-national or trans-border issues - only that for any given theory, if it applies in one democracy, it should apply in anothers.
+In this sense, democratic theory can be said to be internally focused.
+This is not to say that democratic theory doesn't consider transnational or transborder issues - only that for any given theory, if it applies in one democracy, it should apply in anothers.
 CJT is no different.
-It focuses on a single, abstract democracy.
+It focuses on a singular, abstract concept of democracy that can be applied to many actual democracies.

---> I'm trying to say the theory is singular

-Yet our actual political landscape by contrast is plural.
+Our actual political landscape by contrast is plural.
 Our planet is divided into nation-states.
-Nations states are divided into provinces or states.
-These are then divided into electorates.
-In short, our political reality is partitioned.
+Nations-states are divided into provinces, states, or regions.
+These regions are then divided into electorates, local government areas, and council wards.
+In short, our political reality is a partitioned one.

-The application of a singular abstract theory to a plural reality requires the invocation of another principle - that of anonymity [^anon].
-By anonymous, I mean that the assumption of voter competence should be neutral or blind between polities which have the same or similar evidence of (or lack thereof) voter competence.
+The application of a singular abstract political theory like CJT to our plural political reality there requires the invocation of another principle - the Principle of Anonymity [^anon].
+By anonymous, I mean that the assumptions we apply should be neutral or blind between polities which have the same or similar evidence of (or lack thereof) to support them.
+If we grant an assumption to one polity, then baring some special story about why they are different, we should grant that assumption to other polities.
+The inverse also applies - if we can't grant the assumption to one polity, then baring special information, we can't grant it to another.

 [^anon]: I choose the term _anonymity_ as it is widely used in social choice theory for the apropos condition regrading individual voters, i.e. The group decision function treats each voter identically.
-See @may1952 p681 and ..
+See @may1952 (p681) for a similar explaination.

-Principle of Anonymity:

-> If the principle of charity presumes voter competence in one polity, then it must also presume voter competence in other similar polities.
+The Principle of Anonymity is especially important when we presume voter competence.
+Because we lack prior information about both voter competence and the correct answer to some political choice, we must invoke the Principle of Charity to presume voter competence.
+So if the Principle of Charity presumes voter competence in one polity, then it must also presume voter competence in other similar polities.
+And if the Principle of Charity cannot presume voter competence in one polity, then it cannont be presumed in other similar polities.

-The inverse must also be true:

-> If the principle of charity cannot presume voter competence in other similar polities, then it cannont be presumed in one polity.

-An example may help.
-If we can presume that voters are competent in Nevada, then we must presume they are competent in New Hampshire.
-If they are competent in Australia, then they must be competent in Antugia.
+This is not, I would argue, a long bow to draw.
+If we can presume that voters are on average competent in Australia, then we must presume they are on average competent in Austria.
+If we can't presume they are competent in Nevada, then they can't presumt they are competent in New Hampshire.
 Provided of course, there is no other evidence that the voters of one polity are more competent than another.

-Principles

-  Anonymity: For any polity formed by a partition rule in which the Principle of Charity is presumed to hold true, the Principle can also be presumed to hold true in any other possible polity formed by the same partition rule.

-  Inverse Anonymity: For any polity formed by a partition rule in which the Principle of Charity is cannot be presumed to hold true, it cannot be presumed to hold true in any other possible polity formed by the same partition rule.

-We can simulate the anonymity by randomly partioning the `Democracy` into a number of different polities.....

---> partition algorithm
+---

+How might we then model and test this Principle of Anonymity?
+We can begin by by randomly partioning the `Democracy` into a number of different polities.
+Rather than using homogeneous voters, we will create our democracy with heterogeneous voters with an average competence > 0.5.
+We know from our earlier simulations that the analytic, homogeneous, and heterogeneous models produce statistically identical results.
+Thus, while we can know _ex ante_ that the `Democracy` satifies the voter competence condition, we can't know with certainty that each of the polities does.

+Instead, we must presume they do using the Principle of Charity.
+In this case, we have especially good grounds for the presumption becase we know that voters are on average, competent.
+The Principle of Anonymity means that, baring counter evidence, if we can presume voter competence in one polity we can presume it in another.
+And importantly, if we can't presume it in one, we can't presume it in other.

+We will partition the `Democracy` using an algorithm that recursively divides the largest parition at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of `Voters`.

+    Democracy::partition = (k) ->
+      @polities = [@voters]
+      while k > 1
+        k = Math.min k, @voters.length
+        polity = @polities.shift()
+        cut = Math.floor( Math.random() * (polity.length - k) ) + 1
+        @polities.push polity[...cut]
+        @polities.push polity[cut..]
+        @polities.sort (a,b) -> b.length-a.length
+        k--
+      this

-Simulate partitioning.
+Simulate it!

 Results!
 How do I compare ?
 It should show that randomly partitioning makes no difference, hence random partitions are anonymous.